daddyawesome/writings/dcrawler.md

 "You look different from the overseer."

-"Yes, I should look different from the overseer because we are of different race.
+"Yes, I should look different from the overseer because we are of a different races.
 I am of the Naga race, I look like an Imoogi but I have arms.
 Four arms to be exact.
-You see but only 3 fingers on each hands unlike yours."
+You see, but only 3 fingers on each hand unlike yours."

-Eli started to teach him the basic by introducing the difference between races.
+Eli started to teach him the basics by introducing the difference between races.

+"What about you.
+What does the great interface say about your race?
+I never saw anything like you?"

+Qing opens again his interface and looks into his own race puzzled on what he had heard.

+"My race is a Zu'Ma"

+"Yup never heard of it.
+Anyway, welcome to the farm."

+"The farm?"

+"Yes, the farm.
+Not a farm where you cultivate vegetables.
+But a farm where we cultivate hatchling.
+To turn into food for the offspring of the Reptilian Citizens."

+"Reptilian Citizens?"

+"Before I answer your questions why don's we take care of your wounds."

+Eli offers his hand to help Qing to stand and he helps him to get into a puddle of mud.

+"Submerge yourself in there.
+It will help you heal faster."

+He helps the hatchling placed himself in the puddle.

+"You can sleep if you want and when you wake up you will good as new again."

+Without any words, Qing put himself to sleep.